End of Summer Sale

 Understanding Special Considerations for Aerosol Sunscreens

 Aerosol sunscreens come with their own set of concerns, primarily because they are considered flammable and must be handled with care.
 Flammability is a significant safety issue, so it’s essential to always check the label and follow airline guidelines to avoid carrying prohibited items.
-To simplify your travel experience, consider non-aerosol formats like lotions or sticks, which are less restricted and easier to pack.
+To simplify your travel experience, consider non-aerosol formats like sunscreen lotions or sticks, which are less restricted and easier to pack.

 Navigating Sunscreen Regulations at Various Destinations